kids encyclopedia robot

 Economic impacts

-In 2023, however, Hinton became "worried that AI technologies will in time upend the job market" and take away more than just "drudge work."
-He again stated in 2024 that the British government will have to establish a universal basic income to deal with the impact of AI on inequality.
+In 2023, however, Hinton became "worried that AI technologies will in time upend the job market" and take away more than just "drudge work".
+He said in 2024 that the British government would have to establish a universal basic income to deal with the impact of AI on inequality.
 In Hinton's view, AI will boost productivity and generate more wealth.
 But unless the government intervenes, it will only make the rich richer and hurt the people who might lose their jobs.
 "That's going to be very bad for society," he said.

 Politics